The Importance of Stomach Acid

 Acid-Suppressing Drugs

 People take these drugs to suppress the production of stomach acid or neutralize it.
 In either case, reducing the level of stomach acid increases gastric pH levels.
-Let’s say this changes the stomach pH from 2 up to a group of 4.
+Let’s say this changes the stomach pH from 2 up to a level of 4.
 Moving the pH up two points means the contents in the stomach are now 100 times LESS acidic than average.
 This means any ingested pathogens have a much better chance of surviving passage through the stomach and arriving in the intestinal tract alive and capable of initiating an infection.

 It is disturbing that the use of these drugs is increasing.
 In a study that reported trends in prescription drug use in the United States, when the use of PPIs from 1999-2000 was compared with PPI use during 2011-2012, American’s use of PPI drugs in the U.S. nearly doubled, from 3.9% up to 7.8%.v